HFAnalyticsLab/mobility_scoping/README.md

 These scripts were written in R. The following R packages (available on CRAN) are needed:
 - TBC

-## The Health Foundation Project team
+## The Health Foundation project team
 * Francesca Cavallaro
 * Anne Alarilla
 * Jay Hughes